rubende/cnngait_tf/README.md

-# MulPerGait: The Multiple Person Gait framework
+# MuPeG: The Multiple Person Gait framework

 One Paragraph of project description goes here